brotatotes/bht-automation/bht gen 1/Matthew/Chapter 15/Matthew 15 21 bht.md

 3. "Not that he went into these places themselves, but into some places that bordered upon them; for as he ordered his disciples not to go in the way of the Gentiles, so neither did he himself."

 ### John Wesley:
-1. "This verse highlights the persistent faith of the Gentile woman who approached Jesus for help.
-Despite being an outsider, she recognized Jesus' power and authority and was willing to humble herself before Him."
+1. "This passage reminds us that Jesus came for all people, regardless of their background or social status.
+He did not discriminate or show favoritism, but instead demonstrated love and compassion to everyone he encountered."

-2. "Jesus' response to the woman's request may seem harsh at first, but it serves as a test of her faith.
-He wanted to see if she truly believed in Him and if her faith was genuine."
+2. "The faith of the Syrophoenician woman is a powerful example for us.
+Despite facing rejection and being labeled an outsider, she persisted in seeking Jesus' help.
+Her humility and trust in Jesus' power ultimately led to her daughter's healing."

-3. "The woman's response, acknowledging her unworthiness and yet expressing her trust in Jesus' mercy, demonstrates a profound understanding of her own need for salvation and her reliance on the grace of God."
+3. "Jesus' response to the woman's plea may seem harsh at first, but it serves as a teaching moment.
+He wanted to test her faith and reveal the depth of her trust in him.
+Through this encounter, Jesus not only healed the woman's daughter but also taught his disciples and us about the inclusivity of God's kingdom."

 ## Generation Details